IPAWS - Wireless Emergency Alerts

 Check out the other ways we send out emergency alerts.

 After you research all of the ways we send alerts, if you still believe you would not be alerted to an emergency through at least one of the alerting methods listed on our website, you should visit the Alerting People with Additional Needs Page to learn more.

 Major Carrier Resources

 Below, we are providing links to pages made by the major cell providers related to WEA as a convenience.
 We do not endorse any carriers service over another.
 We are only providing these links as a matter of convenience to those representing the biggest portion of the consumer marketplace.

-April 2Spring Holiday - Offices are Closed All county offices including the courthouse will be closed for the Spring Holiday: April 2nd, 2021....
+July 5County Holiday - Offices are Closed All county offices including the courthouse will be closed for the Fourth of July holiday: July 5th...